security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

        that zone.
     3. Set the "Series" field set to "N1"
     4. Change the "Machine type" field to "n1-standard-4 (4 vCPU, 15 GB memory)"
+       <div class='alert alert-info'><strong>Heads up!</strong> GCP might later suggest that your instance is over-provisioned, and that you should downgrade it to something with less memory.
+If you do this, then you won't be able to launch some of the memory-intensive virtual machines, such as the Windows one.</div>

     5. For the "CPU platform" field:
        1. Click the "CPU platform and GPU" dropdown to expand this menu section
           {% include lab-image.html image='gcp-cpu-dropdown.png' %}
        2. Select "Intel Haswell or later".

 * Use the following settings for the "Boot disk" field:
   {% include lab-image.html image='kali-custom-image-2.png' %}